Smart Home Touch Panel UI

 Several design directions were explored to address the asks from Audio High: modern appearance, colorful, easy to discern/use, space for localization.
 Various groupings of controls were tried, with and without labeling.
 But we eventually decided controls needed to be labeled to facilitate use by guests to the home who would have no prior experience with the system.
 Because the Crestron panel has dedicated hardware buttons, I opted to make the iconography of the UI match that used on the hardware.

 Ultimately we determined that a darker UI would better communicate aspects of lighting control, and would make the iconic elements more apparent.
-I created a clickable "breadcrumb trail" at the top of the UI to indicate the user's location in the system hierarchy, along with a subtle indicator of the current level of the home (which has 5 levels).
+I implemented a clickable "breadcrumb trail" at the top of the UI to indicate the user's location in the system hierarchy, along with a subtle indicator of the current level of the home (which has 5 levels).
 The only artwork available from the property was some poorly captured architectural floor plans, so I colorized these and used them as representations of each level of the home.

 Throughout the project, I encountered numerous technical limitations in the system architecture that required affordances in the UI.
 Sliders could not provide continuous tracking of users' finger positions, and could only implemented in a linear orientation, so we wound up having to use increment buttons on all of them.
 Customizing the UI controls required specialized knowledge of Crestron's arcane development environment, and typographic control was all but non-existent.
 Thus I took it upon myself to interface with Crestron tech support and learn some of the development basics of their architecture so I could get as close to the envisioned design as possible.